dojo/docs/dojo/queryToObject.rst

 Introduction
 ============

 This function is one of many helpers used by the dojo Xhr subsystem for handling AJAX style requests.
 This particular function takes the query portion of a URI and returns a JavaScript object of the name/value pairs.
 It handles both single and multi-valued query parameters.
 This function is useful in deconstructing URIs for display in page forms and the like.
-It can also be used as a way to modify a query by converting to to JavaScript, making changes to parameters, then converting it back to a query string via :ref:`dojo.objectToQuery <dojo/objectToQuery>`
+It can also be used as a way to modify a query by converting to JavaScript, making changes to parameters, then converting it back to a query string via :ref:`dojo.objectToQuery <dojo/objectToQuery>`

 Since Dojo 1.7, ``dojo.queryToObject`` is exposed via the ``queryToObject`` method of the ``dojo/io-query`` module.
 An alias is kept in ``dojo/_base/xhr`` for backward-compatibility.